vegawidget/altair/README.md

 In the longer-term future it may be interesting to provide a proper R interface to the Python API; there are already some [encouraging first steps](https://github.com/ijlyttle/altair/issues/15) towards this.
-I have started a [manifesto](https://ijlyttle.github.io/altair/articles/manifesto.html) to outline some high-level ideas.
+This package has a [manifesto](https://ijlyttle.github.io/altair/articles/manifesto.html) to outline some high-level ideas.